-Compensation of Directors in 2019
+Compensation of Directors in 2020

 Officers and employees of Delek Holdings or its subsidiaries do not receive additional compensation for service on the Board or its committees.
-The compensation framework for the Board's other directors during 2019 (Messrs.
-Brown, D'Andrea, Gadd, Haddock and Spiegel) (the "Compensated Directors") was determined by the Board.
+The compensation framework for the Board's other directors during 2020 (Messrs.
+Brown, D'Andrea, Gadd and Haddock and Ms. Kelly) (the "Compensated Directors") was determined by the Board.
+Ms. Brillon was appointed to the Board in January 2021 and therefore was not compensated in 2020.
 In setting compensation for the Compensated Directors, the Board considers various factors and objectives, including aligning the interests of Compensated Directors with the interests of unitholders and attracting and retaining qualified directors to serve on the Board.
 From time to time, the Board also engages an independent compensation consultant to provide an analysis of compensation paid to directors of entities considered by the Board to be peers of the Partnership at the time.
-For 2019, the Board did not engage a compensation consultant to evaluate Compensated Director compensation, and instead considered the other factors outlined above.
-The Board determined to maintain the same levels of compensation for the Compensated Directors in 2019 as the compensation paid in 2018.
+For 2020, the Board did not engage a compensation consultant to evaluate Compensated Director compensation, and instead considered the other factors outlined above.
+The Board determined to maintain the same levels of compensation for the Compensated Directors in 2020 as the compensation paid in 2018.
 This compensation includes a cash retainer for service on the Board and its Committees (and a lead director fee), payable quarterly, and an annual equity award of phantom units under the LTIP that vests semi-annually over a one-year period, as set forth below:

-Board of Directors Retainer (Per Year) \$72,000 Lead Director Fee (Per Year) \$12,000 Target Value for Equity Awards (Per Year) \$100,000
+Board of Directors Retainer (Per Year)\$72,000Lead Director Fee (Per Year)\$12,000Target Value for Equity Awards (Per Year)\$100,000